 People who like to gather here are musicians, actors, journalists and residents of surrounding neighborhoods.
 Fado house ‘Maria da Mouraria’, works as an extension to the Fado Museum.
 To better understand the history of Lisbon’s song, it is essential to visit the museum, located in the nearby area Alfama.

 You can have dinner, or just enjoy some snacks and a couple of drinks.
 We were surprised by fadista Tania Oleiro and the delights of a good dinner (from 20:00 pm).
-It is a small space with ten tables, so if you wish to dine here, make a reservation.
+If you wish to dine here, make a reservation.

 Casa ‘Maria da Mouraria’, Lisbon: dinner with friends Josephine Lucassen (tourist guide) and Jorge Torres